Use your keyboard arrow keys to navigate

 Insights

 At a 95% confidence interval, the margin of error for dimensions ranged from 3% to 3.4%.
-This means that we can be 95% confident that if we surveyed all event attendees the average score for 'Learning' would fall within 3.2% of the average generated by the sample.
-Margins of error under 5% are considered reasonable representations of the opinion of the population.
-As the margin of error is below 5%, this sample can be deemed statistically significant and an accurate representation of City Library event attendees.
+This means that we can be 95% confident that if we surveyed all event attendees the average score for 'Belonging' would fall within 3% of the average generated by the sample.

 Unsplash — Photo: M Accelerator